waimea-legroutrongotaua/level-two-programming-assessment/docs/test-plan.md

 I want to test the units and that they beat the opposing units they are meant to lose to and win against the opposing units they are supposed to
 ### Test Data To Use

-I will run the game multiple times with different battles with units against other units
+I will run the game testing if units against other units ends with the expected outcome
 ### Expected Test Result
 I hope to see that the units are consistently winning and losing when they should, and they can only be placed once in each round

----

-## Test that the menu works as expected

-I want to test that the main menu allows you to pick to start the game learn how to play and quit
-### Testing the main menu options

-I will go through the menu testing the input and invalid inputs as well to make sure it can handle it

-### Expected Test Result

-I hope to see that the menu can handle invalid inputs and gives the player the option to correct their mistake and doesn't crash when faced with invalid inputs

 ---
 ## Test that players can win the game

 I want to test that the game allows you to win when you are meant to